Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:prelims} we gather definitions and preliminaries needed for the paper, about polynomials, symmetric tensors, linear functionals, quantum de Finetti theorems, and harmonic polynomials.
 In Section \ref{secrealQdF} we show an improved real quantum de Finetti theorem for maximally symmetric matrices.
-We present a new `banded' analog for real doubly symmetric matrices in Section~\ref{secbandedQdF}, which we use to provide an alternative analysis of the spectral bounds in Section~\ref{secJLV}.
-In the same section, we also prove a lower bound on the convergence rate of the spectral hierarchy.
-We close the paper with some discussion in Section \ref{secfinal}.
+We present a new `banded' analog for real doubly symmetric matrices in Section~\ref{secbandedQdF}, which we use to provide alternative analyses of the spectral bounds in Section~\ref{secJLV}.
+In the same section, we also prove a lower bound on the convergence rate of the spectral hierarchy \MoL{and we show that the spectral hierarchy does not enjoy generic finite convergence.} We close the paper with some discussion in Section \ref{secfinal}.